alexdmoss/mw-monitoring/README.md

 ### To Do

 - [ ] Grafana Operator
+- [ ] Controller to generate ServiceMonitors for apps
 - [ ] AlertManager + Prometheus access via ingress with auth
 - [ ] A default alert handler for no routes / reporting
 - [ ] Alerts for: